Kiuwan logo

-This new age in Artificial Intelligence is fascinating- and terrifying too.
-From ubiquitous digital assistants like Siri and Alexa to usage on factory floors, the impact of AI is by all means dizzying.
+This new age of Artificial Intelligence is fascinating—and terrifying, too.
+From ubiquitous digital assistants like Siri and Alexa to usage on factory floors, the impact of AI is dizzying.

 Your cell phone mostly features a voice assistant.
-At best, Apple’s Siri- for instance- may seem like a “naïve” helper that can check weather status, order pizza, or even read you a bedtime story.
+At best, Apple’s Siri may seem like a “naïve” helper who can check weather status, order pizza, or even read a bedtime story.
 At worst, the chatbot can make your device susceptible to data theft and malicious attacks.

-Even more disturbing is the reality that bot attacks are sparing no device- from smart home appliances to smartphones.
+Even more disturbing is the reality that bot attacks are sparing no device—from smart home appliances to smartphones.
 So, this brings us to the big question: Has the popularity of voice assistants come at the cost of security?
-In this article, we take an in-depth look at how cyberattacks affect those using voice assistants.
-Plus, how you can leverage SAST solutions from Kaiwan to secure your applications, and more importantly, your code.
+In this article, we take an in-depth look at how cyberattacks affect those using voice assistants and how you can leverage SAST solutions from Kaiwan to secure your applications and, more importantly, your code.

-Most digital assistants out there today require a voice command to activate, “Ok Alexa” or “Hello Siri,” as it informs them that the user is ready to pop a question.
-As such, any uttering- on TV or radio- can accidentally spark the assistant to live status.
-While this might seem harmless, once the voice assistant is up, it will record everything and store it in its servers.
-So if you forget to delete a saved audio file, botnets may sniff and grab confidential data in a jiffy.
+Most digital assistants today require a voice command to activate “Ok Alexa” or “Hello Siri,” as it informs them that the user is ready to pop a question.
+As such, any uttering on TV or radio can accidentally spark the assistant to live status.
+While this might seem harmless, once the voice assistant is up, it will record everything and store it on its servers.
+So, if you forget to delete a saved audio file, botnets may sniff and grab confidential data in a jiffy.
 However, this is just the tip of the iceberg.

-Here, we dive into the top vulnerability points you should be aware of when using voice assistants.
+Here, we dive into the top vulnerability points you should know when using voice assistants.

 A couple in the US recently discovered that their Alexa-based Amazon Echo Home Hub had picked up one of their private conversations and sent it to a person in the husband’s contact list.
 In their defense, Amazon responded that the mishap was due to “an unlikely string of events” and conceded that the smart app had misinterpreted the speech- as most digital assistants tend to do.
 The exchange was harmless- apparently about flooring- but imagine if it was more delicate.

-Digital assistants like Google Assistant, Alexa, and Siri use voice recognition to serve as their primary technological interface.
-This means that they are always eavesdropping, even when they are not in use.
+Digital assistants like Google Assistant, Alexa, and Siri use voice recognition as their primary technological interface.
+This means they are always eavesdropping, even when not in use.
 According to researcher Mark Barnes, a hacker can utilize any voice assistant as a potential listening device to pique confidential data.

 What’s worse than waking up and finding your most intimate photos flooding social media?
 Researchers from Washington University recently uncovered a new trick to infiltrate voice assistants through inaudible ultrasonic waves.
-Dubbed “Surfing Attacks“, this method can exploit a variety of smartphone features (iPhone & Android), from phone calls to reading messages, without touching the gadget.
+Dubbed “Surfing Attacks, “this method can exploit various smartphone features (iPhone & Android), from phone calls to reading messages, without touching the gadget.

-Using a tapping device, a signal processing module, and an ultrasonic transducer, hackers can quickly propagate voice command signals to interfere with your device through the mechanical coupling method.
-The assistant will “think you are saying a command” and proceed to let up critical info.
+Using a tapping device, a signal processing module, and an ultrasonic transducer, hackers can quickly propagate voice command signals to interfere with your device through mechanical coupling.
+The assistant will “think you are saying a command” and proceed to release critical information.

-But the worst-case scenario of this technique is yet to unravel.
+However, the worst-case scenario of this technique has yet to be unraveled.
 Experts warn that these high-frequency commands (above 20 kHz) could ‘overhaul’ your entire digital system.
-They could download a virus, add false events into a personalized calendar, or, even worse, send unsolicited messages.
+They could download a virus, add false events to a personalized calendar, or, even worse, send unsolicited messages.

 Who doesn’t love a bit of privacy with their devices?
 Who likes changing passwords now and then?